shafr/shafr.github.io/_audio_books/single_books/soyuz-the-final-flight.md

 ### Pros:

 * Great concept - final space flight, cosmonauts and stuff
-* Some historical insights and some techincal details that are not tiring.
+* Some historical insights and some technical details that are not tiring.
 * Space guys

 ### Cons: